 Through the ceaseless repetition of this voodoo mantra, the culture has been conditioned to consider any public prayer, or any private prayer in a public place, or any acknowledgement of the Lord Jesus Christ, as an inappropriate encroachment of the Church.
 But this is a word trick and a mind trick.
 A prayer is not a church.
-An acknowledgment of God's authority over civil government in the form of a prayer before a legislative session, or a court session is not a church.
+An acknowledgement of God's authority over civil government in the form of a prayer before a legislative session, or a court session is not a church.
 It is rather an expression of a political philosophy.
+And this particular political philosophy is the American political philosophy.